 Hold your baby still and gently insert the thermometer one-half inch into the rectum until the digital thermometer displays a reading.

+Axillary temperatures are the least accurate, but you can use this method to screen a child of any age.
 An axillary temperature is taken under the arm.
 A normal reading is 97.7 to 99.5 degrees.
-Call your baby’s health care provider when he or she has a fever.
+Call your baby’s health care provider when he or she has a fever of 100.4 degrees Fahrenheit or higher.
 Be sure to mention if you took the temperature rectally or under the arm.